Warning: technical jargon ahead

 The stellate ganglion block (SGB) is aimed to provide temporary relief from certain types of pain, such as CRPS, that affect thermoregulation in a single limb.
 The block shuts off thermoregulation in one hand by anesthetizing the nerve that controls thermoregulation in the limb.
 The block is used diagnostically to test whether forced warming might relieve pain.
 If the procedure works, then the pain specialist may consider performing a sympathectomy to kill the nerve.

 For nearly 10 years, PhotoMed’s team used the SGB as a model for how its therapy might work.
 This was based upon the comparison of warming effects.
 Both were thought to prompt the warming.
 The differences came later as the benefit of the SGB typically wears off after a week or two.
 The benefits from PhotoMed’s therapy continued, now for years, for some patients.
-The return-to-normal functions outcome from PhotoMed’s therapy has no expected expiration date.
+The back-to-normal functions outcome from PhotoMed’s therapy has no expected expiration date.

 Key observations from Figure 5 that led to the collapse of PhotoMed’s model for the therapy